gradle/gradle/design-docs/binary-integration.md

     - In source
     - In some repository indexed by hash of the dependency selectors
 - When in update mode, set the cache timeouts to 0.
+- Should capture the resolved graph of Gradle plugins too.